nunobrum/PyLTSpice/README.md

     * Bug Fixes (See GitHub Log)

 * Version 2.2
-    * Making numpy as an requirement and eliminating all code that avoided the use of numpy
+    * Making numpy as a requirement and eliminating all code that avoided the use of numpy
     * Using new packaging tool
     * Fixes on the LTSpice_RawWrite
     * Fixes in the handling of stepped operating point simulations